Bao Bei Chinese Brasserie

 915 Main St., Downtown

-Not the usual red table-clothed, candle-lit dining room typical of Italian restaurants and pizzerias, Pizzeria Farina looks like a modern, almost Scandinavian café.
-White painted brick walls, a long menu written on parchment paper suspends from the ceiling, and the seating is a mix of long communal table and one or two smaller ones with high stools.
+Pizzeria Farina looks like a modern, almost Scandinavian café with white painted brick walls, a menu written on parchment paper that's suspended from the ceiling, and seating that's a mix of one long communal table and a few smaller ones with high stools.
 The pizza dough itself goes through a three-day ferment, and once cooked is thin, crispy, and blistered in all the right places.
 Chef J.C Poirier is making Neapolitan style pizzas with just a few topping options—ratatouille, mushrooms, fennel sausage, and salami, with the requisite mozzarella and tangy tomato sauce.

 Rodney’s Oyster House